PaulJPhilp/effect-notion/docs/Architecture.md

   - Registry constructed at startup from envs.
 - Security
   - NOTION_API_KEY only on server.
 CORS via CORS_ORIGIN.
 No client secrets.

+Modular Services Structure
+- Each service under `src/services/` lives in its own folder with a consistent layout:
+  - `api.ts` — public service interface and Effect tag.
+  - `types.ts` — service-specific types (DTOs, params, results).
+  - `errors.ts` — typed errors (`Data.TaggedError`) if applicable.
+  - `helpers.ts` — pure helpers, data transforms, logging helpers.
+  - `service.ts` — concrete `Effect.Service` implementation and `.Default`
+    layer including dependencies.
+  - `__tests__/` — colocated tests for the service.

+- Backward compatibility is preserved via re-exports:
+  - `src/ServiceName.ts` re-exports from `src/services/ServiceName/service.ts`.
+  - `src/services/ServiceName.ts` (legacy path) also re-exports to the new implementation.
+This allows incremental migration.

+Import Conventions (TypeScript NodeNext)
+- The project uses `"module": "NodeNext"`, `"moduleResolution": "NodeNext"`, and `"verbatimModuleSyntax": true`.
+- Runtime imports must use `.js` extensions, e.g.:
+  - `import { NotionService } from "./services/NotionService.js"`
+- Type-only imports may use `.ts` extensions to satisfy the compiler while emitting no code, e.g.:
+  - `import type { ListResult } from "./types.ts"`
+- Do not omit extensions.
+Keep `.js` for values at runtime and use `.ts` for type-only imports.